-The CDC Order stops evictions for nonpayment of rent as long as the tenant qualifies and gives his or her landlord a signed declaration form, attesting that they qualify.
+The Governor's Order, like the CDC Order, stops evictions for nonpayment of rent as long as the tenant qualifies and gives his or her landlord a signed declaration form, attesting that they qualify.
+The declaration may take any written form permitted by the CDC Order.
 If an eviction action is filed, landlords are required to provide tenants with a blank copy of the CDC declaration form.